 • SmoothAdvection: activates a stabilization technique which smooths the advection term using the pressure inverse mass matrix.
 It can be used just in combination with nodal expansion basis for efficiency reasons.

-• SpectralVanishingViscosity: activates a stabilization technique which increases the viscosity on the highest Fourier frequencies of a Quasi-3D approach.
+• SpectralVanishingViscosity: activates a stabilization technique which increases the viscosity on the modes with the highest frequencies.